abe-winter/automigrate/README.md

 automig $LAST_SHA...HEAD 'test/schema/*.sql' | psql -h 172.17.0.2 -U postgres --single-transaction
 ```

-## Features

-* operate on `*.sql` files (i.e. files with `create table` and `create index` statements)
-* operate on git -- meaning that it tracks the git version of applied migration and can create a SQL migration given two git refs
-* store history of applied migrations in sql in `automigrate_meta` table
-* **doesn't** inspect live SQL schemas (yet -- but we should at minimum do this to check that the target db is as expected)

 ## What does & doesn't work

 * Adding tables, indexes and columns should mostly work